 Make herbs last longer

 Nothing is worse than buying fresh herbs and seeing them wilt the next day.
 This is why it’s important to know how to store fresh herbs properly.
 Keep herbs like parsley and cilantro bright with this simple storage tip: Trim the stems and place them in a small glass of water.
 Then place a plastic bag (like the one you got at the grocer) over top and secure by tying the plastic in a knot or wrapping it with butcher’s string.
 Store in the fridge or on the counter for up to two weeks!
-Get more tips for storing fresh herbs.

 Get old-fashioned flavor with less fat

 Meatballs are a mainstay in the kitchen, but Nonna’s recipe isn’t always the best for your health.
 Drain away any excess fat while baking by placing meatballs on a baking rack.
 The extra fat drips away, you’ll retain that browned, caramelized exterior you know and love.
 Try it out with All-Clad’s Nonstick Pro-Release Half Sheet with Cooling Rack.

 Skip the store-bought broth

 Making vegetable broth is as easy as cook, strain, and serve.
 Broth can be covered and refrigerated up to three days or frozen up to six months.
 Use it in soups or casseroles, rice dishes, and other recipes that require broth.
 A strainer will help you remove the goopy stuff and keep the good and is a must when making broth.

 Ever find yourself using every single measuring cup and spoon in your arsenal?
 Give your dishwasher a break by measuring ingredients directly into your mixing bowl using a digital scale, like this one from OXO.